HanoCat/Lane-Based-Steering-Prediction-Framework/README.md

 This repository contains a small example implementation from my Medium article on **lane-based steering prediction for autonomous driving**.

-Instead of training a single end-to-end neural network to directly output steering commands from images, this project demonstrates a **modular approach** where perception and control are separated into two components.
+Instead of training a single end-to-end neural network to directly output steering commands from images, this project demonstrates an approach where perception and control are separated into two components.

 The system is composed of: